2 Cookin Mamas

 How to Make German Christmas Cookies

-1. Combine the four, baking soda, salt and spices in a large bowl and set aside. (photo 1)
+1. Combine the dry ingredients- flour, baking soda, salt, and spices in a large mixing bowl and set aside.

-2. In a medium saucepan, heat honey, molasses and sugar to boiling and stir continuously until sugar has dissolved.
+2. In a medium saucepan, heat honey, molasses, and sugar to boiling and stir continuously until sugar has dissolved.
 You can test this by running a spoon through it and checking to see if any sugar crystals are present.
-If they are, boil a little longer. (photo 2)
+If they are, boil a little longer.

-3. You will see it foam up and get a beautiful golden color. (photo 3)
+3. You will see it foam up and get a beautiful golden brown color.

 4. Let cool slightly.
-Then add egg, lemon juice and lemon zest.
-Cooling the liquid will prevent the egg from solidifying when added. (photo 4)
+Then add egg, lemon juice, and lemon zest.
+Cooling the liquid will prevent the egg from solidifying when added.

-1. Add wet ingredients to flour mixture. (photo 5)
+1. Add wet ingredients to the flour mixture.

 4. Stir well.
-The dough will be very thick and sticky. (photo 8)
+It will be a very thick and sticky dough.

 Dough wrapped in plastic wrap and ready to be refrigerated.

-1. Wrap the dough in plastic wrap and place in refrigerator overnight.
-This will make the dough easier to work with.
+1. Wrap the dough in plastic wrap and place it in the refrigerator overnight.
+Finishing the cookies the next day makes cutting the shapes from the dough much easier.

 1. Remove the dough from the refrigerator.
 Divide into smaller batches and roll about a quarter of the dough at a time.
-Flour working surface and roll to about ¼" thickness.
-Cut with your favorite shaped cookie cutter.
-One with a 2-½" diameter works best.
+Work on a lightly floured surface and roll to about ¼" thickness.
+Use cookie cutters and cut into your favorite shapes.
+I used a round one with a 2-½" diameter.

 Ready to bake decorated cookies on cookie sheet.

-1. I like to decorate my lebkuchen cookies with 3 sliced almonds and half of a candied cherry in the center.
+1. Place the cutout cookies on a greased baking sheet.
+I like to decorate my lebkuchen cookies with 3 sliced almonds and half of a candied cherry in the center.
 It makes the cookies look even more Christmassy and pretty.
+If you would like to cover the cookies with a melted chocolate glaze you can omit this decorating step.
 Now bake for 10-12 minutes.

-1. Prepare the sugar glaze while the cookies are baking.
-Just mix confectioner's sugar with cream and a little lemon juice in a bowl.
-Once the cookies are out of the oven, while still warm, brush on the sugar glaze.
+1. Prepare the icing sugar glaze while the cookies are baking.
+Just mix powdered sugar with cream and a little lemon juice in a bowl.
+Once the cookies are out of the oven, while still warm, brush on the sugar glaze with a pastry brush.

 Lebkuchens on red cake plate with greenery and reindeer in background.